Digital Evangelism: Equipping Your Church to Reach the World Online

 Embracing digital evangelism: It’s time for your church to pivot again!

-In conclusion, the church stands at a pivotal moment in history where the potential for global evangelism has never been more significant.
+The church stands at a pivotal moment in history where the potential for global evangelism has never been more significant.
 As we embrace the digital age, we must recognize that every believer, armed with a phone or laptop, has the power to fulfill the Great Commission in ways previously unimaginable.

 By shifting our focus from church growth to world impact, from Sunday services to everyday evangelism, and from promoting our churches to proclaiming Jesus, we unlock the full potential of digital evangelism.
 This isn’t about technology replacing traditional methods; it’s about expanding our reach and empowering every believer to be a witness, regardless of geography.